Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 For a last minute DIY detangler, dilute a bit of conditioner with water in a spray bottle.

 The brush we use to detangle our hair is the Conair Colorvibes Everyday Stylers brush.
 We’ve had ours’ for 5 years and they’re still going strong.

-Our hair is super dense and this is the only brush that easily detangles it, it also doubles as a great scalp massager (remember, increase that blood flow).
+Our hair is super dense and this brush easily detangles it, it also doubles as a great scalp massager (remember, increase that blood flow).

 To redistribute the natural oils to the ends of your hair while giving you a great scalp massage, use a boar bristle brush.
 It’s best to use them on dry hair, they can cause breakage on wet hair.
 If you have dense or thick hair, brush small sections at a time.

 Every stylist on movie sets or photo shoots used the Mason Pearson Popular Mixture Hairbrush on us.
 It’s been around for over 100 years, smooths the hair nicely, makes it shiny, less frizzy, and more silky.
 It also comes with a gold price tag so consider this brush more of an investment, but it’ll last forever.
 They come in different versions for each hair type, be sure to get the right one.

 You can buy Mason Pearson brushes at department stores like Nordstrom.
 We prefer buying higher priced products from department stores since you can return them in the event there are any issues (unlikely but better safe than sorry).

 For a cheaper alternative Beauty By Earth Boar Bristle Hair Brush is great for thick or dense hair.
 It’s made with a mix of boars hair and nylon bristles so it’s good for detangling (only on dry hair) as well as moisturizing and smoothing your hair.